coinable/coinable-docs/docs/guides/invoices.md

 ## Customer View

 Once the customer accesses the link, they will have the option to select a whitelisted token to use for payment.
-The USD equivalent amount of the selected token will be transferred to your wallet instantly.
+The fiat equivalent amount of the selected token will be transferred to your wallet instantly.

 <div style={{textAlign: 'center', padding: '20px'}}>